 - CIE staff

-Even if you are not a U.S. citizen or permanent resident, you may be required by the Internal Revenue Service to file U.S. federal income tax forms if you were present in the U.S. during 2019.
-The deadline for filing (except in certain circumstances) has been extended to July 15, 2020 due to COVID-19.
-Even if you have had no income in 2019, you must file IRS form 8843; the deadline to file is June 15, 2020.
+Even if you are not a U.S. citizen or permanent resident, you may be required by the Internal Revenue Service to file U.S. federal income tax forms if you were present in the U.S. during 2021.
+The deadline for filing (except in certain circumstances) is April 18, 2022.
+Even if you have had no income in 2021, you must file IRS form 8843; the deadline to file is June 15, 2022.
 Dependents in F-2 and J-2 status must also file Form 8843.
 If you are a non-resident for U.S. tax purposes, you are not eligible to file your income tax return electronically.
 Commercially purchased tax software will not complete the forms correctly.

 There are a number of things to be aware of as you prepare to file a tax return: